MohitS704/ParticleCoding/preface.md

 Similarly, Python is a dominant force in scientific computing, and it gets very painful sometimes to see people still using Python 2, writing code that is essentially not human-readable, or writing code that is needlessly *slow*!
 Similarly, for those of you who are not in particle or astrophysics, it's sometimes not necessary to utilize large-scale data analyses, and sometimes not necessary to learn them at all.
 But, you should still learn!
 The ability to analyze large quantities of data properly and efficiently also gives you the ability to analyze small quantities of data properly and efficiently!

 ## Usefulness to Non-Physicists

+Physicists handle large amounts of data, and if you are interested in learning about how to analyze large amounts of data, this may be the place for you!
+The same techniques and tools used by people in physics have been used by many people (there were [actuaries](https://www.casact.org/abstract/root-data-analysis-and-data-mining-tool-cern) who *wanted* to use ROOT!).
+I think this text can be very helpful to anyone looking for an introduction to analyzing data.

 ## The Importance of Documentation